corhay/fibonacci/README.md

-# The Fibonnaci Series
+# The Fibonacci Series

-Vue SPA allowing to calculate the first 1450 values of the infamous Fibonnaci series.
+Vue SPA allowing to calculate the first 1450 values of the infamous Fibonacci series.

-Created with Vue3, TailwindCSS and GreenSock Animation Platform.
+Created with PHP, Vue3, TailwindCSS and GreenSock Animation Platform.

 ## Build Setup

+### client side:
-install dependencies:
+-install dependencies:
 <code>npm install</code>

-run development server:
+-run build:
-<code>npm run dev</code>
+<code>npm run build</code>

+place contents of dist folder at the root of www folder.

+### server side:
+place server folder at root of www folder